-- 33. Claimant has worked with his ABA providers on preventing elopement since he was three or four years old.
-ABA providers have implemented the plan to put stop signs on the door using Velcro, and one of the providers had to help Mother return Claimant and his brother to the home when they eloped.
+- 33. ABA providers have implemented the plan to put stop signs on the door using Velcro, and one of the providers had to help Mother return Claimant and his brother to the home when they eloped.
 Mother currently uses wrist tethers when she takes Claimant and his brothers out in the community to prevent eloping. - 34.
 According to Mother, Claimant has eloped more than is indicated in his IPP because she does not report every incident. - 35.
 Mother noted that Claimant's IEP does not list elopement as a major concern because Claimant is in a self-contained classroom where there are two adults for each child. - 36.
 Claimant was deemed eligible for IHSS services, but Mother is required to provide the supervision services.
 She was under the impression someone else would provide the services.
 Mother chose not to move forward with IHSS services because she already provides supervision, and she needs assistance.
 According to Mother, she was informed that unless she is unavailable to provide IHSS supervision services for Claimant, no one else can provide them. - 37.
 While Mother agrees that ABA services are technically the least restrictive support for Claimant, she believes Claimant and his brothers are currently being restricted by the locks and gates installed in her home.
 They cannot play in the front yard because there is no safety barrier.
 A fence would keep them in the yard where they like to watch the mailman and the garbage man.
 Mother also believes that the door alarms, locks, and baby gates make Claimant and his brothers dependent instead of independent.
 While they receive ABA therapy, their autism and intellectual disabilities prevent them from quickly learning the elopement strategies and they do not understand that they must stay in a safe place.